henrytseng/angular-state-router/README.md

 Event: 'init'
 -------------

-This event is emitted when $stateRouter is initialized.
+This event is emitted when $state is initialized.
 If an initial state is specified `'init'` occurs current state is set.